posabsolute/jquery-behavior-miner/readme.md

 	<script>$(document).behaviorMiner({track:{name:true}});</script>

-When the script init your behavior it going to call the *load()* method and pass the options as  the first parameters.
+When the script init your behavior it will call the *load()* method and pass the options as the first parameter.

 When your done with your behavior you can send back the data using